HD-GEN: A High-Performance Software System for Human Mobility Data Generation Based on Patterns of Life: Software Architecture and System Details

 \subsubsection{Visualization Phase (4)}

 Another critical aspect of HD-GEN is the visualization of processed data.
 Visualization offers a powerful means of interpreting simulation outputs by uncovering patterns, anomalies, and behavioral dynamics that are often difficult to detect in raw numerical logs \cite{grimm2002visual}.
 It is particularly valuable for validating the effects of parameter adjustments, identifying unexpected or emergent agent behaviors, and improving the overall accuracy of the model.
 When new features or anomalous behaviors arise, visual inspection provides an intuitive method for confirming their presence and assessing their impact across both temporal and spatial dimensions.
 To facilitate these analyses, we provide a comprehensive visualization toolkit specifically designed for simulation logs.
 This toolkit supports a wide range of visualization modes, including time-series plots, spatial trajectory maps, and aggregated statistical summaries.
 By enabling researchers to rapidly explore simulation results, the toolkit enhances both debugging efficiency and interpretability of complex agent interactions.
 Together, these visualization capabilities complement the data processing pipeline, ensuring that raw outputs can be transformed not only into structured datasets but also into interpretable visual representations that accelerate validation and insight generation.
+Examples of the visualization output are shown in \reffig{fig:nhts-flows}--\reffig{fig:anomaly-example}